Make Your Website a Tool to Grow Your Business

 Every business is different and you will have to figure out what your goals are.
 That way you can work with your web designer and create an effective tool that will get real business results.
 Start with a wire frame of the site and put all the pieces in place to lead your visitors to the take the actions you want them to take.

 A non-profit might want more volunteers signing up and more donations.
 A local business, like a bakery or a dentist, will need more people calling or looking for directions to the store.
-An e-commerce site will want purchases and payment.
+An shopping cart website will want purchases and payment.

 Once the site is live you can use Google Analytics to discover what’s working and what needs further tweaking.